 Dáil Éireann - Volume 638 - 27 September, 2007

-Deputy David Stanton asked the Minister for Transport and the Marine the incentives he is putting in place to encourage cyclists to wear helmets; and if he will make a statement on the matter.
-[21363/07]
+Deputy Bernard J. Durkan asked the Minister for Justice, Equality and Law Reform the current or expected residency status in the case of persons (details supplied) in County Dublin; and if he will make a statement on the matter.
+[21282/07]

 Deputy Brian Lenihan: I refer the Deputy to Parliamentary Question No. 327 of Wednesday 27 September, 2006 in regard to the first named person and the written reply to that question.
 The position regarding the first named person is unchanged.